Frostblade00/DIGIMAP-Group-6-DYNAMIC-DEBLUR-/README.md

 5. **Please wait** as loading the app may take some time.
 When you see the message: `* Running on https://127.0.0.1:5000`, then paste `http://127.0.0.1:5000` in your web browser.
 6. Deblurring may _take a while_ and while patience is a virtue, your patience may truly be tested here so feel free to grab a drink while waiting!
+7. Multiple consecutive deblurrings may start outputting the same images when saving on some systems.
+If that's the case, consider erasing your receent history or opening the application on an incognito/private window.

 Note: We have sample images in the repository under `sample_images` for you to test out.